AustinShow

-AustinShow (also written as Austin Show) is an American Twitch streamer, YouTuber, and television personality.
-He is known for hosting various talk and dating shows, including Love or Host.
-In 2022, he co-hosted the game show Name Your Price alongside Will Neff and JustaMinx on G4.
+AustinShow (also written as Austin Show; born November 1993) is an American Twitch streamer, YouTuber, podcaster, and media personality.
+He is known for hosting various talk and dating shows on Twitch, including Love or Host.
+He co-hosts the podcast "Fear&" with Hasan Piker, QTCinderella, and Will Neff which features various guests.

+Early life

+Austin was born in November 1993, was raised in central Oregon, and attended Portland State University.
+He has stated that he is of Lebanese, Syrian, and Irish descent.
+His family immigrated from Syria (now Lebanon).

 Career

+2013–2019: Early career

 Austin began streaming Runescape on Twitch in 2013.
-He streamed under the name RajjPatel, which he coined himself.
-He also spoke in a faux Indian accent.
-Austin would later begin hosting various talk and dating shows on his stream.
+He streamed under the name Rajj Patel, which he says came from him playing with a lot of Indian friends during his childhood.
+He also spoke in a faux Indian accent online.
+Austin later began hosting various talk and dating shows on his stream.
 He created The Rajjchelor, a dating show inspired by The Bachelor, and Rajj Royale, a debate show, both of which are presented in an elimination-type format.
-Notable guests that have appeared on the shows include James Charles, Pokimane, Destiny, Mia Malkova, and Lil Nas X.
+Notable guests that have appeared on the shows include James Charles, Pokimane, Mia Malkova, and Lil Nas X.

 Due to the live, unscripted nature of Austin's broadcasts, a number of controversial incidents have occurred during the shows.
-In March 2018, a streamer by the name of Aqualadora admitted to intentionally killing a dog after Austin asked her to reveal the worst thing she had ever done.
+In March 2018, the streamer Aqualadora admitted to intentionally killing a dog after Austin asked her to reveal the worst thing she had ever done.

+2020–2021: Persona change and collaboration

 In March 2020, Twitch banned streamer Kaceytron after she made insensitive comments regarding the COVID-19 pandemic during one of Austin's broadcasts.

-On June 12, 2020, Austin announced that he would be dropping the RajjPatel moniker entirely.
-The name had generated controversy in the past due to his portrayal of Indian people as a white-passing man.
+On June 12, 2020, Austin announced that he would be dropping the RajjPatel moniker entirely, after dropping the Patel last name from his persona in late 2019.
+The name had generated controversy in the past due to his portrayal of Indian people as a white man.
 In a statement released on Twitter, he stated, "I don't want any part of my image, name, or persona to be inappropriately borrowed from a culture that I don't have the right to represent.
 So, moving forward, I will be going by my first name, Austin, and rebranding everything as a derivative of that."
-His flagship shows The Rajjchelor and Rajj Royale were renamed to Love or Host and The Royale respectively.
+His flagship shows The Rajjchelor and Rajj Royale were renamed to Love or Host and The Royale, respectively.

-In July 2020, it was announced that Austin would be the host of a game show titled Dare Package on streaming media channel VENN.

-On July 11, 2020, Austin, along with rapper Wiz Khalifa hosted a charity stream for Rise Above the Disorder, a non-profit that focuses on providing mental health services to people of color.
+In July 2020, it was announced that Austin would be the host of a game show titled Dare Package on the streaming media channel VENN.
+On July 11, 2020, Austin, along with rapper Wiz Khalifa, hosted a charity stream for Rise Above the Disorder, a non-profit that focuses on providing mental health services to people of color.

 At GlitchCon 2020, a virtual version of TwitchCon, Austin hosted a talent show featuring celebrity judges Andy Milonakis and T-Pain.

-On March 11, 2021, Austin joined gaming organization 100 Thieves as a content creator.
+On March 11, 2021, Austin signed with the gaming organization 100 Thieves as a content creator.